"April 11, 2013 -- A new oral diabetes drug is expected to arrive on pharmacy shelves in the U.S. this week.

 Risk Of Thyroid C-cell Tumors

-Serum calcitonin is a biological marker of MTC.
-Patients with MTC usually have calcitonin values > 50 ng/L. Patients with thyroid nodules noted on physical examination or neck imaging should be referred to an endocrinologist for further evaluation.
 Routine monitoring of serum calcitonin or using thyroid ultrasound is of uncertain value for early detection of MTC in patients treated with BYDUREON.
 Such monitoring may increase the risk of unnecessary procedures, due to the low specificity of serum calcitonin testing for MTC and a high background incidence of thyroid disease.
-If serum calcitonin is measured and found to be elevated, the patient should be referred to an endocrinologist for further evaluation [see PATIENT INFORMATION].
+Significantly elevated serum calcitonin may indicate MTC and patients with MTC usually have values > 50 ng/L. If serum calcitonin is measured and found to be elevated, the patient should be further evaluated.
+Patients with thyroid nodules noted on physical examination or neck imaging should also be further evaluated.

 Based on postmarketing data, exenatide has been associated with acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis.
 After initiation of BYDUREON, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back, which may or may not be accompanied by vomiting).
 If pancreatitis is suspected, BYDUREON should promptly be discontinued and appropriate management should be initiated.
 If pancreatitis is confirmed, BYDUREON should not be restarted.
 Consider antidiabetic therapies other than BYDUREON in patients with a history of pancreatitis.

 BYDUREON should not be used in patients with severe renal impairment (creatinine clearance < 30 mL/min) or end-stage renal disease and should be used with caution in patients with renal transplantation [see Use in Specific Populations].
 In patients with end-stage renal disease receiving dialysis, single doses of BYETTA 5 mcg were not well tolerated due to gastrointestinal side effects.
 Because BYDUREON may induce nausea and vomiting with transient hypovolemia, treatment may worsen renal function.
 Use BYDUREON with caution in patients with moderate renal impairment (creatinine clearance 30-50 mL/min) [see Use In Specific Populations and CLINICAL PHARMACOLOGY].
 BYDUREON has not been studied in patients with end-stage renal disease or severe renal impairment.